 Teaching machines to make intelligent decisions has been one of the driving forces behind the computer sciences since early programmers were able to engage in rudimentary games of chess and checkers against an electronic opponent.

-In our Game Development program, the Artificial Intelligence course is the last major programming class before students head into creating their final projects.
+In our Game Development program, the Artificial Intelligence course is the second-to-last major programming class before students head into creating their final projects.
 This is done for a reason – as the processes and lateral thinking involved with the class require a sturdy foundation and creative finesse with the C++ programming skills that students have been honing up to that point.